Um Tae-goo: Breakthrough

-Transition to Leading Roles
+Transition to leading roles

-In 2019, Um starred as Kim Min-cheol in the OCN drama Save Me 2.
+In 2019, Um starred as Kim Min-cheol in the OCN drama Save Me 2 directed by Lee Kwon.
 His portrayal of a complex character, balancing roughness with a strong moral compass, was noted as a key factor in the drama's success.
 He also appeared in Jung Hyuk-ki's film My Punch-drunk Boxer alongside Lee Hye-ri and Kim Hee-won.
 The movie tells the story of Byung-gu, a retired boxer suffering from dementia pugilistica, who strives to perfect his "Pansori Boxing" technique with the assistance of a new gym member, Min-ji.
 The film premiered at the Fantasia International Film Festival in 2020, and Um won Best Actor at the 7th Wildflower Film Awards for his role as Byung-gu.

 In 2021, Um landed his first leading role in Park Hoon-jung's noir film Night in Paradise as Park Tae-goo, a member of a criminal gang seeking revenge for the murder of his sister and niece.
 Tae-goo brutally kills Chairman Doh and his men from the Bukseong gang.
 While on Jeju Island, he meets Jae-yeon (played by Jeon Yeo-been), a terminally ill woman.
 Director Ma (played by Cha Seung-won) of the Bukseong gang relentlessly pursues Tae-goo for revenge, while Mr. Yang (played by Park Ho-san) ultimately betrays Tae-goo to save himself.
-Filming primarily took place on Jeju Island over three months.
 Night in Paradise premiered on September 3, 2020, at the 77th Venice International Film Festival in the "Out of Competition" category.
 The film was released on Netflix on April 9, 2021, quickly rising to the number one spot on Netflix's Top 10 most popular content list.

 That same year, Um starred in the tvN mystery thriller drama Hometown alongside Yoo Jae-myung and Han Ye-ri.
 He played the role of Jo Kyung-ho, a convicted terrorist sentenced to life in prison for a gas attack at the town's train station in 1989.
-In 2022, Um made a special appearance in Park Hoon-jung's film The Witch: Part 2 - The Other One.

 In 2023, Um made a brief but impactful cameo in Um Tae-hwa's disaster film Concrete Utopia, based on the webtoon Pleasant Outcast by Kim Soongnyung.
-The screenplay was co-written by Um Tae-hwa and Lee Shin-ji, and the film stars Lee Byung-hun, Park Seo-joon, and Park Bo-young.
+The screenplay was co-written by Um Tae-hwa and Lee Shin-ji.
 Um is credited as "homeless person 1" and was selected for his strong presence, which influences the film's flow.
 Concrete Utopia was released in theaters on August 9, 2023, and screened at the 2023 Toronto International Film Festival in the Gala section on September 9 for the press and September 10 for the public.
-He also played King Yeomra in the 2023 short film Karma, the directorial debut of Choi Soo-hyuk, which also stars Kim Hee-sang, Byun Jin-soo, and Kim Kyung-hwan.
+He also played King Yeomra in the 2023 short film Karma, the directorial debut of Choi Soo-hyuk.